The story almost always starts with, my gran (or aunt or Mom) teaching me how to crochet granny stitch…

 It is a great stitch for blankets, but the projects using the straight granny stitch are plenty:

 - Cardigans, cover-ups or sweaters

 Perhaps you know someone who may want to learn how to crochet the granny stitch?
 Please share with her (or him) and on one of your social media accounts!

-Here is a list of my previous crochet projects:
+Here is a list of previous crochet projects shared on the blog: